dev-workshops/one-day-android/01-day-one-morning.md

 Your Takeaways:
 - I hope to give you increased confidence in your ability to continue learning on your own

+## Installation: Walk through (10 mins)

 > Check: How is software installation going?
 Does anyone still need help getting software installed?
+Note: Links to downloads are on installation slides.

+Does everyone have:
+- Android studio
+- Java
+- Git

 ## Introduction: Parts of an Android app (20 mins)